 Research shows that second marriages are not as successful as the first one because couples come with the emotional and logistical baggage of the first one, plus the new relationship brings its own problems.
 However, these cannot be generalized as each story is different.

 Second marriages might be a bit harder since a person is already coming with a certain set of expectations that his or her first marriage has set in.
 Plus, there might be unresolved issues of the first marriage that may cause shadows on the next one if they have not been addressed upfront.

 If a couple makes a conscious decision not to repeat the mistakes of their first committed relationship that failed, there is a possibility of the second marriage being happier and more successful than the first one.

 The most common term used for a second marriage is remarriage.
-However this term is not just restricted to using it when a person ties the knot the second time but each time a person decided to get married.
+However, this term is not just restricted to when a person ties the knot the second time but each time a person decides to get married.